-Safety results of intra-arterial stem cell clinical trial for stroke presentedOctober 11th, 2012 in Medical research /
+Safety results of intra-arterial stem cell clinical trial for stroke presentedOctober 11, 2012 in Medicine & Health / Medical research

 Early results of a Phase II intra-arterial stem cell trial for ischemic stroke showed no adverse events associated with the first 10 patients, allowing investigators to expand the study to a targeted total of 100 patients.